jkotlinski/lsdpack/README.md

 Requires CMake and a C++ compiler.
 Exact build steps are platform dependent - see [Running CMake](https://cmake.org/runningcmake/)

-## Usage
+## Recording

 All songs in the .sav must first be prepared so that they are eventually stopped with the HFF command.
 Then, place your .sav and .gb file in the same directory and run e.g. `./lsdjpack.exe lsdj.gb` to record the songs to `lsdj.s`.
-The Game Boy player ROM can now be built using RGBDS:
+An example Game Boy player ROM can now be built using RGBDS:

     rgbasm -o boot.o boot.s
     rgbasm -o player.o player.s